Fence Installation Cost

 Trying to find out how much installing a fence costs?

 The overall cost to install fence panels would be around £200 to £220 per fence panel.
-The puts the average cost to install fence panels at £110 to £120 per metre.
+That puts the average fence panel cost at £110 to £120 per metre.

 These costs include average material costs and what you'll be charged to install fence panels by a professional.

 Having your old fencing removed and the waste disposed of would add around an additional £35 per panel.
-However, this is an area where you can save money on the cost of a new fence installation - but we'll explore that further down in this guide.
+However, this is an area where a new fence installation cost can save you money and prove cost effective - but we'll explore that further down in this guide.

 What is the average cost of repairing a collapsed garden fence?
 It needs approximately 3/4 panels replacing.